ChongWuLab/aMAT/README.md

 ### Support

-The [issue tickets at the GitHub repo](https://github.com/ChongWuLab/aMAT/issues) are the primary interface for bug reporting, suggesstions, and comments.
-Through this [issue tackets repo], previous issues can be searched.
+The [issue tickets at the GitHub repo](https://github.com/ChongWuLab/aMAT/issues) are the primary interface for bug reporting, suggestions, and comments.
+Through this [issue tackets repo](https://github.com/ChongWuLab/aMAT/issues), previous issues can be searched.

 #### Authors